apache/sling-org-apache-sling-starter/README.md

         directory.
 It is advisable to use a work directory outside of the project directory.

 1) Build the Sling Starter using

         mvn clean install

 in the current directory.

 2) Start the generated jar with

-	 java -jar target/org.apache.sling.starter-10-SNAPSHOT.jar
+        java -jar target/org.apache.sling.starter-12-SNAPSHOT.jar

-Use the correct version number instead of 10-SNAPSHOT, if needed.
+Note: Use the correct version number instead of 12-SNAPSHOT, if needed.

+Use optional flags after the .jar
+Such as help using the `-h` flag

+        java -jar org.apache.sling.starter-12-SNAPSHOT.jar -h

+or add Run Modes for example `-Dsling.run.modes=author,notshared,oak_tar,fds`
+* oak_mongo (DocumentStore)
+* oak_tar (SegmentStore)
+* oak_tar,fds (SegmentStore with a file datastore)
+* oak_mongo,fds (DocumentStore with a file datastore)

 3) Browse Sling in: